Omid Alishah: Style of play

 Alishah has been a goal maker for the team with his high speed and scoring power.
 He has been considered to be highly capable in all attacking positions.

 Personal life

 As a child, he experienced athletics, handball, futsal, and football.
 His first professional football experience was related to Iran's under-11 national football team.

+On 30 January 2026, Alishah responded to the high casualty rate of the 2025–2026 Iranian protests on his Instagram, saying: "Our every fiber of our being was filled with pain, wounds, and sadness.
+Wounds for the truths that we do not have the light of, and sadness for the loss of our beautiful youth.
+Condolences to the homeland, condolences to us."
+On 9 February 2026, he publicly objected to being included on a list of supporters of the 1979 Islamic Revolution by the Ministry of Sport and Youth, ahead of the Revolution's anniversary.